 Emphysema, interstitial lung disease (including asbestosis) and sarcoidosis are considered so severe that they will warrant the highest possible noncancerous award of $90,000 without the need for further documentation.
 However, there are limited exceptions where the $90,000 cap can be increased.
 Certain claimants with interstitial lung disease or other pulmonary illnesses suffer in the same way as a lung cancer victim.
 These claimants might require lung transplants or mechanical respiratory assistance on a daily basis.
 These claimants may receive the same award as someone with lung cancer.

+While it is nearly impossible to put a price on the loss of a family member—husband, wife, or parent—upon whom one was dependent for emotional and financial sustenance, a claim can be filed.
 A death claim consists of the losses after the date of death with a presumed noneconomic loss of $250,000 plus $100,000 for the surviving spouse and for each additional dependent.
-There will be an additional award for the pain and suffering from the date of injury to the date of death.
+There is an additional award for the pain and suffering from the date of injury to the date of death.

 An attorney with experience in 9/11 claims can help maximize VCF payouts